angelicaleiva/opencv_examples/README.md

 ## Color tracker:

-A python implementation for color detection and drawing in a video stream.
-The code uses OpenCV (cv2) to perform operations such as color space conversion, contour detection, and drawing.
-The code opens a video capture object on the specified channel and continues to read frames until the stream runs out of frames or the user presses 'q' on the keyboard.
-At each iteration, the code detects colors and contours in the frame, draws them on the frame, and displays the output.
+A Python implementation for detecting colors in a video stream.
+Uses OpenCV (cv2) for tasks such as color space conversion, contour detection, and drawing.
+Opens a video capture object and reads frames until the stream ends or the user presses "q".
+At each iteration, it detects colors and contours, draws them on the frame, and displays the output.